-Benefits Description You After the calendar Covered medications and supplies (cont.)
-High Option Standard Option Network Mail Order: • \$20 generic \$10 generic \$45 formulary name brand \$60 non-formulary name brand • 25% of the Plan allowance (\$45 minimum/\$80 maximum for each purchase) formulary name brand Network Mail Order Medicare: \$5 generic \$20 formulary name brand \$35 non-formulary name brand \$35 non-formulary name brand Note: For generic and name brand drug purchases, if the cost of your prescription is less than your cost-sharing amount listed above, you pay only the cost of your prescription.
+Benefits Description You Pay After the calendar year deductible Covered medications and supplies (cont.)
+High Option Standard Option Note: Retail copayments will apply to prescription drugs billed by a skilled nursing facility, nursing home or Copayments per prescription or refill are: Copayments per prescription or refill are: extended care facility.
+Network Retail: Network Retail: Non-Network Retail: Non-Network Retail: Note: Medicare enrollees pay the same prescription drug copayments for retail as listed above.
+Network Mail Order: Retail purchases are limited to the initial fill (not to exceed a 30- day supply) and one refill.
+Network Mail Order: • \$20 generic • \$10 generic • 25% of the Plan allowance (\$45 minimum/\$80 maximum \$45 formulary name brand\$60 non-formulary name brand Č1 Network Mail Order Medicare: • 25% of the Plan allowance • \$5 generic (\$60 minimum/\$100 maximum • \$20 formulary name brand for each purchase) non- formulary name brand \$35 non-formulary name brand Note: For generic and name brand drug purchases, if the cost of your prescription is less than your cost-sharing amount listed above, you pay only the cost of your prescription.
 If there is no generic equivalent available, you will have to pay the name brand copayment.
-25% of the Plan allowance (\$60 minimum/\$100 maximum for each purchase) non- formulary name brand Note: Medicare enrollees pay the same prescription drug copayments as listed above.
+Note: Medicare enrollees pay the same prescription drug copayments as listed above.
 Note: For generic and name brand drug purchases, if the cost of your prescription is less than your cost-sharing amount listed above, you pay only the cost of your prescription.
 If there is no generic equivalent available, you will have to pay the name brand copayment.
-Not covered: All Charges.
-All charges. • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins (except injectable B-12) • Over-the-counter nutritional supplements and medical foods • Nonprescription medicines (over-the-counter medication) • The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available • Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. • Cost of fertility drugs which exceed the \$5,000 plan limitation Note: Drugs to aid in smoking cessation are covered only under Educational classes and programs (Section 5(a)).
+Not covered: All Charges All charges • Drugs and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine • Vitamins (except injectable B-12) Over-the-counter nutritional supplements and medical foods Nonprescription medicines (over-the-counter medication) The difference in cost between the name brand drug and the generic substitute when a generic equivalent is available Drugs for sexual dysfunction, e.g., Viagra, Muse, Caverject, etc. nd supplies - continued on next page